alexey-alanreys/jinn-docs/docs/guides/development.md

 # Strategy Development Guide

-This guide shows how to build custom trading strategies for **Jinn**, using `ExampleV1` as a detailed example.
-Integrating a strategy into **Jinn** is straightforward: custom strategy modules are simply placed in the `jinn-core/src/core/strategies` folder.
+This guide shows how to build custom trading strategies for **Jinn**, using `ExampleV1` and `ExampleV2` as a detailed examples.
 In addition to reading this guide, it is strongly recommended to independently study the built-in **Jinn** strategies `ExampleV1` and `ExampleV2`.

 ## Table of Contents